SemiSAM-O1: Pushing the Boundary of Annotation-Efficient Medical Image Segmentation with Generalist Knowledge Fusion: Experiments

 For the PETS dataset, the pre-trained SAM-Med3D foundation model was exclusively trained on anatomical modalities and has never encountered functional PET data during pre-training, resulting in a substantial domain gap.
 In this scenario, SemiSAM+ suffers from performance degradation, achieving a Dice of only 34.24\%, even lower than the vanilla SSL baseline (35.68\%).
 This indicates that the online consistency regularization strategy is highly vulnerable to generalization failure of the foundation model on unseen modalities.
 In stark contrast, SemiSAM-O1 effectively exploits the foundation model's feature representation capability even under this domain gap.
 Through iterative pseudo-label refinement, SemiSAM-O1 progressively improves from 50.21\% (R1) to 68.40\% (R3), substantially surpassing both fully supervised and semi-supervised methods.

-The RT-EC dataset presents a considerably more challenging scenario owing to the inherently ambiguous and diffuse boundaries of CTV in radiotherapy planning.
-The FS baseline achieves a mere 20.05\% Dice.
-More strikingly, the SSL baseline further degrades performance to 19.39\%, falling below even the FS baseline.
-This deterioration exposes a critical limitation of conventional SSL approaches under extreme low-data regimes.
-Although the FS baseline receives clean gradient signals from a single labeled sample, the MT framework incorporates unlabeled data via consistency loss that is dominated by noise when the teacher model is poorly initialized, ultimately hindering rather than facilitating optimization.
-SemiSAM-O1 successfully overcomes this representational collapse by leveraging the foundation model's feature prior for pseudo-label initialization and iterative refinement.
-Through successive rounds, SemiSAM-O1 dramatically boosts performance to 44.13\% Dice at R3, substantially surpassing both the SSL baseline and SemiSAM+.
-However, since SAM-Med3D was not explicitly pre-trained on radiotherapy CTV segmentation, the performance improvement remains limited.
-This observation further corroborates that relying on a single generalist foundation model may not be universally optimal across all highly specialized medical tasks.
+The RT-EC dataset presents a considerably more challenging scenario owing to the inherently ambiguous and diffuse boundaries of CTV and PTV in radiotherapy planning.
+The FS baseline achieves only 20.05\% Dice for CTV and 24.36\% Dice for PTV, highlighting the difficulty of learning reliable target representations from a single labeled volume.
+For CTV, the SSL baseline further degrades performance to 19.39\%, even falling below the FS baseline, while only providing a marginal improvement for PTV.
+This behavior exposes a critical limitation of conventional SSL approaches under extreme low-data regimes: although the FS baseline benefits from clean supervision on the labeled sample, the MT framework introduces noisy consistency constraints when the teacher model is poorly initialized, which can hinder optimization instead of improving generalization.
+In contrast, SemiSAM-O1 effectively overcomes this representational collapse by leveraging the foundation model as a strong prior for pseudo-label initialization and iterative refinement.
+Across successive refinement rounds, SemiSAM-O1 consistently improves segmentation performance for both target structures, achieving 44.13\% Dice on CTV and 47.33\% Dice on PTV at R3.
+Notably, these consistent gains across two anatomically distinct radiotherapy targets demonstrate that SemiSAM-O1 remains highly effective in multi-target segmentation.
+Nevertheless, the absolute performance remains relatively modest compared with other datasets, likely because SAM-Med3D was not explicitly pre-trained on radiotherapy target delineation.
+This observation further suggests that relying on a single generalist foundation model may not be universally optimal for highly specialized medical domains, motivating future foundation models with stronger representations.